kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

 ## Listing indexes

-To see what indexes you have added run the list command
+To see what indexes you have added run the list command:

 ```sh
 {{<prompt>}}kubectl krew index list